raymondclowe/roo-mission-impossible/README.md

 ```
 Then you will use `read_file` to read the file roo-mission-impossible.md and proceed with the next step which is Step 2.

-### Step 2.
+### [ ] Step 2.
 Set up Mr Phelps

 Check for a file called .roomodes.

 Open this file and look for a key called "customModes".

-Create or update an item with the slug "Mr Phelps" as follows:
+Create, update or insert an item with the slug "mr-phelps" as follows:

-**Follows is a snippet example for structure**
 ```
 {
   "customModes": [